Laws concerning Banknote Reproduction

 Article 148.
 Counterfeiting of Currency or Uttering of Counterfeit Currency

-2. The same shall apply to a person who utters, or delivers or imports for the purpose of uttering, a counterfeited or altered coin, bank note or bill.
+- The same applies to a person who utters, or delivers or imports for the purpose of uttering, a counterfeited or altered coin, bank note or bill.

 Article 149.
 Counterfeiting of Foreign Currency or Uttering of Foreign Currency

-1. A person who counterfeits or alters a foreign coin, bank note or bill which is used in transaction in Japan for the purpose of uttering shall be punished by imprisonment for a definite term of not less than 2 years.
+- A person who counterfeits or alters a foreign coin, bank note or bill which is used in transaction in Japan for the purpose of uttering is punished by imprisonment for a definite term of not less than 2 years.

-2. The same shall apply to a person who utters, or delivers or imports for the purpose of uttering, a counterfeit or altered foreign coin, bank note or bill.
+- The same applies to a person who utters, or delivers or imports for the purpose of uttering, a counterfeit or altered foreign coin, bank note or bill.

 Article 150.
 Acquisition of Counterfeit Currency